Doing Good is Good Business

 COMMUNITY MINISTRIES OF ROCKVILLE IMPROVES QUALITY OF LIFE

-Community Ministries of Rockville, Inc. seeks to improve the quality of life for the most vulnerable of Montgomery County residents by providing basic services including housing, healthcare, education, and emergency assistance.
+Community Ministries of Rockville, Inc. seeks to improve the quality of life for the most vulnerable of Montgomery County residents by providing basic services including housing, healthcare, education for immigrants, eldercare, and financial emergency assistance.

 Helping their clients achieve self-sufficiency and well being are the goals of every program.
-In November of 2009, CMR established the Mansfield Kaseman Health Clinic that offers health care and education to uninsured adult residents of Montgomery County and homeless women.
+In November of 2009, CMR established the Mansfield Kaseman Health Clinic that offers health care and education to uninsured adult residents of Montgomery County.

 A WIDER CIRCLE SERVES THE WHOLE PERSON